ConnorMcCranie/DnD/gang_campaign/intro_blurb.md

 &nbsp;&nbsp;&nbsp;&nbsp; In recent times, chaotic political conditions and fierce competition for local power have pushed surface-dwellers to seek untapped resources in the caverns.
 In response, the Shell-Sworn have assumed the role of defenders, as the Myconids are not well-suited to combat.
 These Tortles are the last line of defense against intruders, whom they refer to as "quick walkers."
 Elder Mossback insists that all defensive measures be non-vioent, but some younger cult members are starting to question his philoshophy due to the ever increasing number of intruders.

+&nbsp;&nbsp;&nbsp;&nbsp; The region northeast of Zaridel, once considered unremarkable, is now known as the Argent Expanse.
+The discovery of Sorcerer's Silver, a mysterious metal with magical properties, has triggered a massive rush of prospectors, opportunists, and bandits.
+Sorcerer's Silver has mysterious magical properties: it is unusually cold to the touch when in its raw mineral form.
+When refined, Sorcerer's Silver appears to be liquid metal, though it remains malleable like a solid (think Silver Surfer material).
+In this form, Sorcerer's Silver has the potential to provide immense raw magical power, though the details of he refining process is still widely misunderstood.

+&nbsp;&nbsp;&nbsp;&nbsp; In a realm already suffering from the absence of a higher authority, this new frontier is a hotbed of conflict and opportunity.
+Makeshift boomtowns like Frostite Gulch and Silvervein have sprung up overnight, rife with bandits, gangs, and a handful of wardens trying to keep the peace.
+The streets are inundated with SilverOil Salesmen, who hawk dubious products made from the "miracle material" such as Frostvein Salve and Ageless Argent Face Cream.
+These products boast outstanding health benefits, yet seem to result in less-than-positive outcomes for their users.
+Still, logic and sound business practices take the backseat as the prospect of new resources and rapid growth gives hope to people desperate to escape their economic situation.

+&nbsp;&nbsp;&nbsp;&nbsp; Varinn the Veracious, leader of Zaridel, seems to have a keen interest in harvesting the material.
+He has allocated enormous resources to set up an extraction pipeline straight to Zaridel: a road connecting the two regions paves the for huge carts filled with the substance pulled by Bulettes.

+&nbsp;&nbsp;&nbsp;&nbsp; The indigeonous inhabitants are Loxodons who have started attacking these towns.
+They view the sorcerer's silver as sacred and don't think anybody should be mining it.

 &nbsp;

 &nbsp;